kovidgoyal/rapydscript-ng/README.md

 Some methods in the native JavaScript classes, such as `String.fromCharCode()` have also been marked as static to make things easier for the developer.

-Note that currently classes do not support class level variables, unlike Python.

 ### External Classes
 RapydScript will automatically detect classes declared within the same scope (as long as the declaration occurs before use), as well as classes properly imported into the module (each module making use of a certain class should explicitly import the module containing that class).
 RapydScript will also properly detect native JavaScript classes (String, Array, Date, etc.).
 Unfortunately, RapydScript has no way of detecting classes from third-party libraries.
 In those cases, you could use the `new` keyword every time you create an object from such class.
 Alternatively, you could mark the class as external.